2020PB/police-brutality/all-locations.md

 Multiple people pass by the police until they decide to arrest the only two black individuals in the line.

-tags: racial-profiling, arrest, shove, push
+tags: racial-profiling, arrest, shove, push, protestor

 id: nd-fargo-1